ricardoemerson/create-flutter-widgets-and-classes/README.md

 ## Wrap with Observer

-In case of use of `MobX`, it is possible to wrap a widget that uses an observable property with the widget `Observer` from lib `flutter_mobx`.
+In case of use of `MobX`, it is possible to wrapper a widget that uses an observable property with the widget `Observer` from lib `flutter_mobx`.

 ![Usage](images/wrap-with-observer.gif)